 Are the dates fixed or is there some choice?

 The programme follows the Lesotho academic year, which begins in January next year.
-The teachers will fly to Lesotho about a week before the term begins for a few days’ orientation in the capital city and in your new home town.
+The teachers will fly to Lesotho about mid January and will have a few days’ orientation in the capital city and in your new home town.
 Exact start dates will be confirmed in November.
-You will be teaching in Lesotho between January and June with another fortnight in Wales on return.
+You will be working in Lesotho between January and June with another fortnight in Wales on return.

 Dolen Cymru offers all teachers accepted on this programme a training programme specially tailored towards their needs.
 The training programme involves four separate courses, the first two in Cardiff and the second two delivered after arrival in Lesotho.
 They will take place on weekends in Cardiff Bay and accommodation and travel expenses will be provided where necessary.